ztouchnetworks/k8s-dra-driver-gpu/README.md

 oc exec -ti <nvidia-driver-daemonset-xxxxx...> -n nvidia-gpu-operator -- nvidia-smi
 ```

-If successful, you should see something like this
+If successful, you should see something like this that shows your MIG profiles
 ```
 Wed Jun 18 19:22:47 2025
 +-----------------------------------------------------------------------------------------+